Is there an ebook pricing strategy to sell ebooks and get Kindle Unlimited reads?

-Amazon really does push the Read this ebook for free on Kindle Unlimited pop-up, to emphasise KU free reading against the cover price.
+Amazon really does push the Read this ebook for free on Kindle Unlimited pop-up to emphasize KU free reading against the cover price.

-The only advice I would give is to stay within the sweet spot price range of $2.99 to $5.99 but keep to the lower to the middle of this range.
+The only advice I would give is to stay within the sweet spot price range of $2.99 to $5.99.

 But if you want Kindle Unlimited page reads, go towards the top of the range.

 For a foot in each camp, it would be wise to set the price between $2.99 and $3.99.

-It is very easy to change the price of an ebook, and it is a useful way to learn how the market works.
+It’s easy to change the price of an ebook and a useful way to learn how the market works.

 It is the internal feeling a buyer has about the value of a product to them personally.

 This is a reason why self-help ebooks can sometimes sell at prices higher than fiction.

 Is it time you revisited and reviewed your ebook pricing strategy?